 North Cornwall · PL27

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Polzeath, that work is shaped by the place itself — Polzeath is the surfing village above one of north Cornwall's biggest sandy beaches, AONB-designated, with a holiday-let-heavy housing stock and increasing replacement-dwelling activity, with a building stock that leans toward 1930s coastal villas and 1960s bungalows above the beach.
+The way we approach loft conversion in Polzeath starts with a measured walk-round — Polzeath is the surfing village above one of north Cornwall's biggest sandy beaches, AONB-designated, with a holiday-let-heavy housing stock and increasing replacement-dwelling activity, with a building stock that leans toward high-end replacement dwellings and 1960s bungalows above the beach.

 Local context